Uptown (2009 film): Critical response

 Rogue Cinema wrote "Uptown is a cool little movie about men, women and the things we do when we're together.
 It's not a perfect movie, there are long stretches of conversation and walking that I felt a bit bored by, but overall, once you're drawn into the situation between these two star-crossed lovers, it'll have you wanting a happy ending."

 Author David Schleicher wrote that the film was "well paced and nicely shot, offering that director Brian Ackley "embraces the low-budget aesthetics of indie films.
-There’s nothing like filming in NYC, and Ackley takes full advantage of the natural setting," and that the filmmaker crafted "a meaningful and real film reminiscent of the early works of Richard Linklater and Nicole Holofcener."
+There's nothing like filming in NYC, and Ackley takes full advantage of the natural setting," and that the filmmaker crafted "a meaningful and real film reminiscent of the early works of Richard Linklater and Nicole Holofcener."
 He praised the writing of the director and the two leads, commenting "The trio of writers have a sharp ear for realistic dialogue.
-There’s barely a false note to be found in Uptown, and the characters feel like people you know or want to know."
+There's barely a false note to be found in Uptown, and the characters feel like people you know or want to know."
 He summarized his review by writing "Ackley and his stars have made a compellingly real film about real people in a real predicament.
 Authentic and honest without resorting to gritty gimmicks or generic clichés that sometimes plague indie films of this ilk, Uptown is a true find."

 Moving Arts Film Journal makes special note of the film being shot "guerrilla style with a skeleton crew in only nine days in various locations around New York City and New Jersey," and that "a sizable portion of the dialogue is improvised and Hollywood clichés are deliberately spurned in the pursuit of honesty."
 They compliment the results when writing, "The result is an original piece of work that portends an uncommon maturity in the filmmaker," and acknowledge that its low budget is revealed by "its production values, particularly in its cinematography and sound design," but that such may be forgiven by a viewer "as long as a human core is powerful enough to shine through," concluding "Luckily, Uptown has that core and delivers an intelligent, unique and honest narrative."

 Awards and nominations

 Release

-Uptown had release on both DVD and internet television on July 20, 2010.
+Uptown was released on both DVD and internet television on July 20, 2010.